 “Change is hard, but it’s harder if it’s sudden and unexpected.
 Making sure all the key stakeholders are aware of the upcoming system deployment — which will probably change the way they manage their procure-to-pay process — will help get everyone on board.“

 SAP Ariba is a system, a thing – albeit a good thing.
 People, on the other hand, have routines that give them comfort and stability.
 Jarring them out of those routines can result in overwhelmed employees that feel stressed and resentful.
 That means key processes can be missed and may not be fully identified until testing starts, which could cause delays or may even derail the entire deployment at the last minute.
+If you would like to learn more about Change Management for SAP Ariba success, we have devoted a series to discussing that in greater detail.

 However, one other thing we hope you’ve learned from this series is that CCP Global is a caring and knowledgeable consulting partner that truly supports their clients supply chain transformation journey from beginning to end.
-If you are interested in finding about more about how CCP Global can help with your Procurement transformation, contact us for a no cost virtual SAP Ariba assessment.